dymmond/esmerald/docs/en/docs/extensions.md

 ### The automated and default way

-When using the default and automated way, Esmerald expects the pluggable to be passed into a dict `pluggables` upon instantiation of an Esmerald application with `key-pair` value entries and where the `key` is the name for your pluggable and the `value` is an instance [Pluggable](#pluggable) holding your [Extension](#extension) object.
+When using the default and automated way, Esmerald expects the pluggable to be passed into a dict `extensions` upon instantiation of an Esmerald application with `key-pair` value entries and where the `key` is the name for your pluggable and the `value` is an instance [Pluggable](#pluggable) holding your [Extension](#extension) object.